stfc/PSyclone/doc/user_guide/psyke.rst

 .. code-block:: python

-  from psyclone.domain.lfric.transformations import DynamoExtractTrans from psyclone.transformations import DynamoOMPParallelLoopTrans
+  from psyclone.domain.lfric.transformations import LFRicExtractTrans from psyclone.transformations import DynamoOMPParallelLoopTrans

   # Get instances of the transformations
-  etrans = DynamoExtractTrans()
+  etrans = LFRicExtractTrans()
   otrans = DynamoOMPParallelLoopTrans()

   # Get Invoke and its Schedule